-As you can see from the images, the promenade is paved, thus accessible.
+As you can see from the images, the promenade is paved and thus accessible.

-This small fountain is heated water that exits the power station:
+This small fountain of heated water that exits the power station:

 The paved promenade ends about twenty meters before the sea line.
 And this sea area is beloved by sharks.
-They reach here annually in specific seasons.
-Initially, researchers thought that sharks arrive in this area because of the hot water from the power station.
-But this theory was ruled out.
-And currently, we have no clue why sharks arrive here in winter and spring.
+They reach here annually (as far as I remember starting from 2015) in winter and spring.
+Usually, sharks visit this area from December to May.

 About Hadera River Park